-What you’ll find for features won’t vary much between backpackers.
+What you’ll find for features won’t vary much between backpacks.
 Truthfully, it’s more of a matter of preference than a hard and fast rule on what to look for.
 Here are a few features you’ll want to research:

 - Main compartment access: Most backpacks for travel will either be front-loading or top-loading.
 Front-loading tends to be more convenient as it’s easier to organize all your essential travel gear and access the compartment.